okoeth/starter-golang/readme.md

 ## Automate build ##
 The builds will be automated by adding a web hook to GitLab.

-1. Navigate in OpenShift console to Builds / Starter<your_team_name> / Configuration and copy the generic web hook URL.
+1. Navigate in OpenShift console to Builds / Starter-Test / Configuration and copy the generic web hook URL.
 2. Navigate in GitHub to your Project / Settings / Integrations and past the URL in the URL field.
 Leve secret empty, *uncheck SSL verification* and click "Add webhook".

 Click the "Test" button behind the newly created web hook and check that a new build in OpenShift was triggered.